rfaulk/developers.spiceworks.com/source/documentation/cloud-apps/authentication.md

   });
 ```

-The Spiceworks SDK will communicate between the <iframe> containing your
+The Spiceworks SDK will communicate between the &lt;iframe&gt; containing your
-cloud app and the parent window of the Spiceworks application.
+cloud app and the parent window of the Spiceworks host application.
 Using its own cryptographic verification, the SDK will authenticate
 the hosting application.
 If all goes well, the JavaScript promise is fulfilled
 and your first function is called with the `environment` object.
 If not,